aszx87410/huli-blog/source/_posts/en/intigriti-xss-1021.md

 After I solved this question in the way mentioned above, I thought I was done, and I didn't expect there to be other solutions (I was too naive).
 It wasn't until the official release of other people's writeups that I realized that I was really a frog at the bottom of a well.

-I will translate the Markdown content you provided:

 ---

 I wanted to write this post because unexpected solutions can teach us something new.
 Let's take a look at each of them.